-An employer that offers an HMO and a PPO may average hourly Expenditures for all of the employees covered by the HMO and must calculate a separate hourly average Expenditure for those covered by the PPO.
+An employer that offers Health Maintenance Organization (HMO) and a Preferred Provider Organization (PPO) may average hourly Expenditures for all of the employees covered by the HMO and must calculate a separate hourly average Expenditure for those covered by the PPO.
 Similarly, an employer that offers two HMO options may not average the Expenditures between the two HMOs unless the benefit design for both HMOs is exactly the same.